alonwillmakeit/DevOps-Infra/README.md

-## This repository contains basic S3 and Dynamo DB terraform file first initalization in-order to store the TFstate file remotley within the bucket, after applying it ONCE, leave the branch (git checkout \<branchname>) and head back to work at a normal/dev-branch.
+## This repository contains basic S3 and Dynamo DB terraform file first initalization in-order to store the TFstate file remotley within the bucket.

+***after following the steps ONCE. leave the branch (git checkout \<branchname>) and head back to work at a "normal"/dev-branch.***

 ### Prerequisites